 These institutions have become very popular in the Middle East as it is obvious that for these universities to be viable in the long run, they would have to go beyond the small pool of prospective Qatari applicants and instead tap into the greater Middle East for prospects.
 Herein lays the soft power impact of Qatar on Middle Easterners and other foreigners who are attracted by the aforementioned universities in Qatar.
-Many of the Middle Eastern students are going to be the elites in their respective countries and as such the relationships that they forge with Qataris and other international students' coupled with their live experiences living in Qatar are going to make them much more tolerant of Qatari foreign policies in the future if not susceptible.
+Many of the Middle Eastern students are going to be the elites in their respective countries and as such the relationships that they forge with Qataris and other international students' coupled with their live experiences living in Oatar are going to make them much more tolerant of Oatari foreign policies in the future if not susceptible.
 Furthermore, schools in Qatar's education city serve as a credible alternative for higher education for Arabs who are hesitant to pursue higher education in the West either as a result of visa restrictions or cultural considerations.
-This adds to the growing prestige of Qatar in the Middle East and their ability to shape the minds of current and future generations of http://www.btiproject.de/fileadmin/Inhalte/reports/2012/pdf/BTI%202012%20Qatar.pdf (20 June, 2013)
+This adds to the growing prestige of Qatar in the Middle East and their ability to shape the minds of current and future generations of Middle Eastern and Muslim elites.
+It is instructive to also note that most of the faculty members at these universities are Westerners who are primed to shape the hearts and minds of future Arab leaders towards moderation, a foreign policy goal of Oatar.